jlquinn/xbows-driver/doc/spec.md

 Early on, the 0x27 lighting program section has 120 0xff values.
 This is the right size to contain an RGB frame.
 Initial tests suggest it doesn't work, but there may be something else that needs to change.

+# firmware upgrade

+There's a lot I don't know about this.
+For starters, firmware upgrade on my keyboard times out and leaves the keyboard dead.
+I have to use CDBoot to bring it back to life.

+After querying device info, I see:

+030200000000 crc 00... send
+030201000000 crc 00... recv
+3.23.1 -> host
+3.23.2 -> host
+3.23.3 -> host
+get descriptor